Sign up for the 21-Day Disability Equity Challenge

-- You (along with your friends, family, and neighbors in Montcalm and Ionia Counties) committed to deepening your understanding of, and willingness to confront, racism for twenty-one consecutive days from Tuesday, September 8th – Monday, September 28th.
+- Individuals and organizations in Montcalm and Ionia Counties commit to deepening their understanding of, and willingness to confront, racism for twenty-one consecutive days.

-- During every morning of the Challenge, you received an email "prompt" with readings, videos and/or podcasts.
-You were encouraged to take about ten to fifteen minutes each day with the material in the prompt.
+- During every morning of the Challenge, they receive an email "prompt" with readings, videos and/or podcasts.
+They are encouraged to take about ten to fifteen minutes each day with the material in the prompt.

-- Explore this work on your own, with friends and family, or organization-wide.
-Download our discussion guide by clicking here.
+- Download our discussion guide by clicking here.

-- Capture your daily reflections and actions using our activity log.
+- Daily reflections and actions can be captured in our activity log.
 Click here to download the log.

-- Share your reflections and “a ha” moments using the hashtags #miuwequitychallenge.
+- Reflections and “a ha” moments can be shared using the hashtags #miuwequitychallenge.
 Don’t forget to follow us on Facebook, Twitter and Instagram!